Autumn is here, the days are getting shorter and the weather is changing. All these transformations can affect our mood and habits.

 - Concentration difficulties.

-- Take more vitamin D: Use a supplement or naturally increase the production of this vitamin, exposing yourself to the sunlight.
+- Take more vitamin D: use a supplement or naturally increase the production of this vitamin, exposing yourself to sunlight.

 - Regularly exercise.

-- Integrate your diet with more proteins and less carbohydrates: Eat a lot of vegetables and fruits, which are rich in beta-carotene.
+- Integrate your diet with more proteins and less carbs: eat lots of vegetables and fruits, which are rich in beta-carotene.

-- Regulates your habits, especially during the evening, go to sleep and get up at the same time, in this way you help your body to the new season.
+- Regulate your habits, especially during the evening, go to sleep and get up at the same time, in this way you help your body to the new season.

-Sleep on a bed system designed for your needs and your physical characteristics.
-Try to follow our 5 tips, and you’ll be able to improve your sleep: Your body and your mood will be positively affected, too.
+Sleep on a bed system designed for your needs and your physical features.
+Try to follow our 5 tips, and you’ll be able to improve your sleep.
+Your body and your mood will be positively affected, too.

 Do not forget that a good sleep is cause-and-effect of an healthy life style.